 If you want to get to the northern Yasawa Islands, then we highly recommend taking the Tavewa Seabus.
-This departs from Lautoka wharf each morning at 8am (be there by 7.30am) and there is a return trip from the Yasawas departing Tavewa at 1pm.
+This departs from the Lautoka Kings jetty each morning at 8am and there is a return trip from the Yasawas departing Tavewa at 1-1.30pm.

 The new red Seabus is faster and more fuel efficient than their old boat, the Y11.
 That was definitely a fun ride, even if it did take 6-7 hours!
 See the video below to get a look at the old boat, as well as the area around our final destination of Coralview resort, on Tavewa Island.

 The Seabus has a number of advantages over catching the Yasawa Flyer from Denarau.

 Cost: A one way fare to Tavewa or one of the nearby islands is FJ$120.
 Compare that to the Yasawa Flyer price of FJ$185 to FJ$200 (depending on which booking engine you are using).